 The opioid dispensing rate describes the number of opioid prescriptions dispensed per 100 people.
-In 2021, Arkansas had an opioid dispensing rate of 77.27.
-Individual counties ranged from 32.83 (Miller County) to 138.04 (Poinsett).
-There are 22 counties in Arkansas that had dispensing rates over 100, which means that more than one opioid prescription per person was dispensed in 2021.
+In 2022, Arkansas had an opioid dispensing rate of 71.67.
+Individual counties ranged from 28.31 (Miller County) to 123.73 (Poinsett).
+There are 13 counties in Arkansas that had dispensing rates over 100, which means that more than one opioid prescription per person was dispensed in 2022.
+That number is decreased from 22 counties in 2021.

-Figure 11: Opioid Dispensing Rates per 100 People per County, Arkansas 2021.
+Figure 11: Opioid Dispensing Rates per 100 People per County, Arkansas 2022.